-“Saidel and Hedgepeth knew rape was not documented in the same way as the number of trains that traveled to a concentration camp, but they... [continued in Reviews below]”—Cindy Cooper, Women’s E-News
+“Saidel and Hedgepeth knew rape was not documented in the same way as the number of trains that traveled to a concentration camp, but they sought out scholars from seven... [continued in Reviews below]”—Cindy Cooper, Women’s E-News

 The first book in English to specifically address the sexual violation of Jewish women during the Holocaust